a Lifelong Adventure!

 Book Loan Kits & Literature Travel Trunks

 The Safari Museum can supply your school or organization with a selection of Johnson adult and children’s books for use in-classroom, for Book Clubs & other special Book Themed Events.
 Kit and Artifact trunks are checked out to one book group or instructor who is responsible for all of the materials.
 The group may keep the kit for up to 6 weeks.
+The cost is $20 per kit plus round trip shipping.

 Available Titles & Book Loan Kit Information